 The sales technology space is crowded.
 Fractional sales management well versed in sales tools will help founders avoid expensive unnecessary tooling.
 They’ll also make sure they’re ready for some tools.
 Looking at ZoomInfo Pricing you can see how expensive contact data can be.
 However, fractional sales management may be able to justify the cost based on your deal size and close rate.
 If they notice there’s a data problem and the Hunter.io alternatives are not needed, they may want to upgrade.

 Sales technology also needs to be implemented at the right time.
 Sales tools amplify behavior.
 If you’re sending great emails that are converting to meetings but not using a sales engagement platform like some of these SalesLoft competitors, it may be time.
-However, if your outbound game is struggling, adding tooling will not solve the problem.
+If your outbound game is struggling, adding tooling will not solve the problem.
 There are other sales tool consideration basics like making sure you select the best email warm up tool.

-Buying any new software for a startup can be a major investment.
+Buying any new software for a startup or small business can be a major investment.
 Having fractional sales management who is able to train the sales team on the new purchases is key.
 Otherwise, you’ll buy new tools that you think will help solve your sales problems that will never get used.